Lumary2/Developer-resources-and-tips/Resources_for_programming_languages/Php.md

 2. **PHP official docs** <https://www.php.net/docs.php>
 The official documentation and vast resource.
 Recommend it when you are fairly experienced.

-#### PHP frameworks
+#### PHP framework basics for beginners
 Once you know the basic syntax it is recommended to use a PHP framework as using plain PHP is not suitable to build apps and websites.
+See <https://symfony.com/why-use-a-framework>
 I recommend using Symfony Components <https://symfony.com/components> by Symfony Project <https://symfony.com/components>.
 As one can combine plain PHP and prebuilt Symfony Components.
 They have a easy to follow guide which teaches web framework basics and how to create a framework <https://symfony.com/doc/current/create_framework/index.html>.